Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 ![]() |

-Victoria was an important population center and an endpoint for the SLB&M; its tracks did not proceed beyond the town.
-Yoakum anticipated significant traffic there, so passenger and freight depots were built downtown, about two miles west of where the SLB&M crossed the GH&SA line to Beeville.
-The railroads decided to build a manned interlocking tower at this crossing, and it was commissioned as Tower 90 by RCT on January 3, 1913 with a 12-function mechanical plant.
-This appears to have been a typical minimal interlocker for a crossing that had no connecting tracks.
-The twelve functions would be a home signal, a distant signal and a derail in each of the four directions (specific documentation of Tower 90's interlocker functions has not been found.)
+Victoria was an important population center and an endpoint for the SLB&M; the tracks from Bloomington did not proceed beyond Victoria.
+Frisco management anticipated significant traffic there, so a major yard with passenger and freight depots was built along the west edge of downtown, about two miles west of where the SLB&M crossed the GH&SA line to Beeville and a quarter mile west of the Victoria County courthouse.
+The railroads built a manned interlocking tower at their crossing, and it was commissioned as Tower 90 by RCT on January 3, 1913 with a 12-function mechanical plant.
+This was likely a typical minimal interlocker for a crossing that had no connecting tracks.
+The twelve functions would be a home signal, a distant signal and a derail in each of the four directions.
 The 1917 Sanborn Fire Insurance map of Victoria shows the tower to be a two-story structure, but no photos of this tower have been located.

 ![]() |